convox/praxis/docs/getting-started.md

     test: make test
 ```

 The `convox.yml` for this site is pretty straightfoward.
-It defines a single service called "web".
+It defines a single service called `web`.

-An SSL certificate will be automatically configured for the domain specified by the app's `HOST` environment variable.
+Nested under `web` is a `certificte` config.
+An SSL certificate will be automatically configured for the domain specified by the app's `HOST` environment variable. `HOST` is automatically set and can be overridden for a custom domain.

-Containers for the web service will listen on port 1313 for http requests.
+The `port` configuration means containers for the web service will listen on port 1313 for http requests.

-Two copies of the container will be run.
+Two copies of the container will be run, according to the `scale` setting.

-The command run by `cx test` for the web service will be `make test`.
+The app's default test command is `make test` as configured by `test`.
+This will be used later in the guide.

 The `convox.yml` you cloned also has a `workflows` section.
 You can ignore that for the purposes of this guide.